2026 Public Poets Fellowship

-This fellowship is tremendously beneficial to young adults 16-26, who have either aged out of Youth Speaks’ core programs and services or are looking to deepen their artistic development with an eye on influencing the public sphere.
-Fellows receive a $15,000 unrestricted stipend with opportunities for mentorship, peer learning, and movement and power-building training from field leaders.
+This fellowship is tremendously beneficial to young adults 19-26, who have either aged out of Youth Speaks’ core programs and services or are looking to deepen their artistic development with an eye on influencing the public sphere.

 Public Poets Fellowship 2024 Cohort